3 U.S. Marines among 4 dead in fiery single-car crash on 5 Freeway in Downey

 “The driver and front passenger remained inside the front portion of the vehicle which became fully engulfed in flames against the sound barrier wall,” CHP said.

-On Monday, military officials confirmed that three of the victims were active-duty Marines.
-Two of the deceased were assigned to Combat Logistics Regiment 1, 1st Marine Logistics Group, I Marine Expeditionary Force stationed at Marine Corps Base Camp Pendleton.
-The third victim was assigned to the 15th Marine Expeditionary Unit, I Marine Expeditionary Force, also stationed at Camp Pendleton.
+On Monday, military officials confirmed that three of the victims were active-duty Marines stationed at Camp Pendleton.
+Records from the L.A.
+County Medical Examiner-Coroner identified the victims as 26-year-old Daniel Nichols, 27-year-old Joshua Leandra Moore, Jr. and 21-year-old Rodrigro Zermeno Gomez.

-“The accident is currently under investigation and the names of the deceased will not be released until 24 hours after next of kin have been notified,” 1st Lt.
+“The accident is currently under investigation,” 1st Lt.
 Sean Waterman told KTLA in an email.

 Anyone with information on the crash is asked to contact the Santa Fe Springs CHP Area Office at 562-868-0503.